Friday, August 8, 2008

 Wine cellar at the Chateau Valencay.

-We leave right after our tour and head to Toulouse France where we will stay for a few days.
+After our tour, we will leave for Toulouse, France, where we will stay for a few days.

 Travel France